nicoJaredGov/Quarto-Genetic-AI/README.md

 You can reference the game state data structure like an array to get the appropriate data.
 Check with the quarto class getGameState() method to make sure you are receiving the correct information.

 After creating your agent and overriding those methods, just put your agent as an argument in the initialization of a quarto game.
+There are already a number of existing agents in the [quarto_agents](quarto_agents) directory.
+These include a human agent, random agent, negamax agent and genetic minimax agent.

+#### Quarto game GUI

+A playable GUI version of the game using the Quarto simulator as the backend is currently in development.
+Check the [gui.py](gui.py) file.